voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 If you think you'll use more API calls than your usual limit, you can [purchase extra packages](https://support.voucherify.io/article/583-how-to-buy-extra-api-calls-packages) to raise those limits.
 This lets you temporarily increase the number of API calls you can make per hour, per minute, or per cycle, providing a boost when needed.

+> 🚧 Important
+>
-> 📘 Important: Buying additional API packages won't raise the API call limits for the Sandbox project.
+> Buying additional API packages will not raise the API call limits for the Sandbox project.
 The Sandbox project is set to a fixed limit of 100 API calls per hour.

 ## Enterprise plan